 How to Calculate Loan EMI

-Estimate your monthly loan burden in seconds.
+Estimate your monthly loan payment in 4 steps.

-Loan Amount
+Enter Loan Amount

 Interest Rate

-Input the annual interest rate offered by the bank.
+Input the annual interest rate offered by your bank (e.g., 8.5%).

-Tenure
+Select Tenure

 What does this tool do?